AREAL-DTA: Dynamic Tree Attention for Efficient Reinforcement Learning of Large Language Models: Preliminaries and Related Work

 \subsection{Tree Attention for LLM Inference and Training}

-Organizing multiple sequences as a prefix tree has been first explored to accelerate LLM inference by parallelizing speculative decoding and reusing shared prefixes across candidate outputs~\cite{sun2023spectr}.
-For example, Specinfer~\cite{miao2024specinfer} first propose to organize candidate tokens into a token tree and verifying them in parallel with a single model pass, thereby enabling to verify more tokens per iteration.
+Organizing multiple sequences as a prefix tree was first explored to accelerate LLM inference by parallelizing speculative decoding and reusing shared prefixes across candidate outputs~\cite{sun2023spectr}.
+For example, Specinfer~\cite{miao2024specinfer} organizes candidate tokens into a token tree and verifies them in parallel with a single model pass, enabling the model to verify more tokens per iteration.
 Building on a similar perspective, Medusa~\cite{cai2024medusa} augments the original LLM with extra decoding heads to predict multiple subsequent tokens in one step and employs a tree-structured attention mask to construct and validate several continuation branches simultaneously at each step.
 Beyond these draft–verify frameworks, recent research has also optimized the tree decoding graph itself for greater efficiency.
-For example, Sequoia~\cite{chen2024sequoia} applies a search-based strategy to allocate a fixed token budget across the tree’s depth and width, maximizing prefix reuse under a given cost constraint.
-Yggdrasil~\cite{guan2025yggdrasil} bridges dynamic speculation with static runtime optimization, which dynamically selects the tree’s width i.e., parallel branches and depth for each query while using a ``equal-growth'' tree structure and staged scheduling to maintain high hardware utilization.
+For example, Sequoia~\cite{chen2024sequoia} applies a search-based strategy to allocate a fixed token budget across the tree's depth and width, maximizing prefix reuse under a given cost constraint.
+Yggdrasil~\cite{guan2025yggdrasil} bridges dynamic speculation with static runtime optimization, dynamically selecting the tree's width (i.e., parallel branches) and depth for each query while using an ``equal-growth'' tree structure and staged scheduling to maintain high hardware utilization.
 Complementary optimization also targets the memory and compute overhead of tree-based attention~\cite{yaodeft,pan2025fasttree}.
 For example, FastTree~\cite{pan2025fasttree} introduces specialized attention kernels that pack and tile computations for branches sharing common prefixes, reducing redundant key/value loads and memory access.
-Comprehensively, the reuse of shared prefix states, parallel decoding heads or branches to explore multiple token continuations --- combined with optimized execution through custom attention masks, kernels, and scheduling --- can minimize runtime and memory overhead.
+Overall, reusing shared prefix states and exploring multiple token continuations through parallel decoding heads or branches, combined with optimized execution through custom attention masks, kernels, and scheduling, can reduce runtime and memory overhead.